-1. Any new development which falls above the threshold set by the City Council Parking Standards, Transport Assessment and Travel Plans SPD will be expected to prepare a travel plan showing how employees and residents may minimise car use.

-2. Any development that requires the submission of a Travel Plan will be expected to state whether car-free or car sharing alternatives have been considered and, if parking provision is to be made, why the car-free alternative has been rejected.
+- 1. Any new development which falls above the threshold set by the City Council Parking Standards, Transport Assessment and Travel Plans SPD will be expected to prepare a travel plan showing how employees and residents may minimise car use. - 2.
+All car-free or car sharing alternatives have been properly considered and that if car parking provision is included the reasoning why car-free alternatives have been partly or fully discounted.